adhikarirsr/academic-kickstart/content/projects/biot_svarat/index.md

   preview_only = false

 +++
+##Status
+Experimental & Brainstorming Phase

 ## Research
-The goal of this project is to play with different deep learning architecture to see if we  neural net can come up with a function that can model Biot-Savart law.
+The goal of this project is to play with different deep learning architecture to see if a neural net can come up with a function that can model Biot-Savart law.

 ## Biot-Savart Law